HardlyDifficult/Tutorials/Outline.md

  - Repeat for both edges, creating smooth corners on both sides of the platform.
  - Copy paste "PlatformWithEdges", rename to "PlatformWithRightEdge" and delete it's left edge.
 Do the same to create a "PlatformWithLeftEdge".

-There should be four GameObjects in the world now, as shown below.
+There should now be four GameObjects in the world, as shown below.

 <img src="http://i.imgur.com/j1cz0aZ.png" width=50% />